 Educating providers and the public on treatment of viral conditions including flu, upper respiratory infections, simple diarrhea and sinusitis for which universal antibiotic treatment is considered a medical error.

-Develop test and implement better diagnostic tests
+Develop, test and implement better diagnostic tests

 Large-scale syndromic treatment programs lead to drug resistance.
 More specific criteria are needed.
 For example, Amiriv and others [x,x] are also reconsidering the use of respiratory rate as the diagnostic criteria for bacteria pneumonia in children, due to the low predictive values that lead to the unnecessary use of antimicrobials.
 To preserve the effectiveness of antibiotics for future years, and to reduce the harms of unnecessary antibiotic use, diagnostic tests should be implemented when cost effective.
 This cost, however, should consider not just the current patient’s costs, but the cost to society if there is no effective or affordable treatment in future years.
 Implementation of diagnostic tests can improve care, and programs should promote the use of rapid diagnostic tests where appropriate for HIV, malaria, TB and possibly in some situations for Strep, syphilis and other conditions, so inappropriate antibiotics use is reduced.
 New work with small scale multi-organism molecular diagnostics may be able to detect organisms within hours.
 This development work should be guided by needs in developing countries.